devgabrieldejesus/casa-criativa/README.md

 # Casa criativa

 🏡 Staying at home for long periods shouldn't be easy.
-Therefore, we will catalog ideas, games, games, films, books, courses, tips and everything necessary to make this moment more interesting.
+That is why the Casa Criativa project categorizes ideas, games, movies, books, courses, tips and everything necessary to make these moments more interesting.

 ![](public/web-preview.gif)